dusk-network/plonk/README.md

 _This code is highly experimental, use at your own risk_.

-This library contains a modularised implementation of KZG10 as the default polynomial commitment scheme.

-PLONK is a
+[`PLONK`][plonk] is a universal and updateable zk-SNARK proving scheme.
+This proof scheme requires a trusted set but one which has an updateable set up, which is proved only once for the entire scheme.
+As a result, multiple parties can participate and there is a requirement that only one is honest.
+Updateability means that more parties can be added after the inception of the proof, leading to consecutive participation.

+This library implements:

-This PLONK implementation provides, as a deafault, a standard composer which allows a user to build a circuit dependent upon an inputted
+* A standard composer which allows a user to build a circuit;
+* FFT over the bls12-381 scalar field, targeted towards polynomials with specific roots;
+* A modularised implementation of KZG10 as the default polynomial commitment scheme.
+* Permutation arguments for checking evaluations of rotated wire indices

+[Merlin transcripts][merlin] are used implement the proofs.

 ## Example